Description of the Surgical Residency for Physician Assistants

 Stipend and Benefits:

 The Johns Hopkins Hospital Department of Surgery Postgraduate Surgical Residency for physician assistants will be a 12-month employment contract.
-The stipend is $58,589 with twenty-two days of personal time off (PTO) to be used as vacation or sick time.
+The stipend is $67,477, with 22 days of personal time off (PTO) to be used as vacation or sick time.
 As a hospital employee, you will be eligible for many benefits.
 Visit the Johns Hopkins Hospital human resources website for benefits information.
 A minimum of fifty category I and II credits will be available at no cost through various academic requirements during the residency.

-For Additional information about working at Johns Hopkins, please see the employee handbook.
+For additional information about working at Johns Hopkins, please see the employee handbook.